Systematic inventive thinking: Near far sweet

 Most ideas for new products are either uninspired or impractical.
 Finding the "sweet spot" requires a balance that leads to both ingenious and viable ideas.
-This notion was expressed in a Harvard Business Review Article entitles “Finding Your Innovation Sweet Spot”.
+This notion was expressed in a Harvard Business Review Article entitles "Finding Your Innovation Sweet Spot".

 When we innovate we push our thinking outward, trying to create something new and different from what we have now.
 Yet we do not want to wander too far off.
 A "great" idea must be executable and palatable.

 The NFS principle assures that our ideation will generate ideas that are sufficiently removed from our current situation in order to be interesting, while nevertheless close enough to our core competence in order to be feasible.

 The SIT thinking process uses the FFF procedure and the five thinking tools in order to generate new forms (virtual products).
 These forms if unrestrained might lead to "far" ideas.
-The "closed world" condition for example acts as an inhibitor, making sure we don't wander too far out.
+The "closed world" condition for example acts as an inhibitor, making sure we do not wander too far out.
 This combination of opposite forces keeps us ideating in the sweet zone.